Fudan-iGEM/2025-wiki/pages/inclusivity.md

 >   - A patient voiced frustration and fear about their chronic skin condition and turned to DeepSeek for comfort and support.
 >   - An EB patient, however, described the hospital as a “familiar space,” bringing her warmth and safety.

-This dialogue naturally extended into broader discussions of the boundaries of science and life education, enabling mutual understanding.
+This dialogue naturally extended into **broader discussions of the boundaries of science and life education**, enabling mutual understanding.
 Patients integrated into the wider community in a safe atmosphere, while doctors and researchers gained greater awareness of other stakeholders’ perspectives—making them more conscious of inclusivity in daily practice.

 ------